Why is it important to focus on healthy weight loss?

 Have you tried all sorts of diets?
 Given slimming clubs a go?
 Managed to lose weight but then put it back on?
 Well, I can help.
+Healthy weight loss is about understanding how to make changes that are permanent, not temporary.

 Weight gain always comes back to consuming more calories than you burn off… but why that happens is different for everyone.
 You may use food to cope with stress or difficult emotions.
 You may be bored.
 You may be continuing bad habits you picked up a long time ago, even in childhood.